Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Quantum-Inspired Perfect-Matching-Related Problems

 \begin{problem} {\rm (Perfect matchings exist for all legal vertex colorings, abbrv.
 FORALL-PMVC)} Consider a bicolored graph $G$ and a set of $\mathcal{C}\subseteq \{1,\cdots, d\}^V$ ``legal" vertex colorings.
 Does $G$ satisfy that, for each vertex coloring $c\in \mathcal{C}$, $G$ has at least one perfect matching with inherited vertex coloring $c$? \end{problem}

-The hardness of FORALL-PMVC depends heavily on the set of legal vertex colorings $\mathcal{C}$. $\mathcal{C}$ can be defined by either enumerating all members of the set or by constraints.
-In the following, we list several legal sets of vertex colorings with interest in quantum computing \cite{gu2019quantum3,vardi2022quantum}.
+The hardness of FORALL-PMVC depends heavily on the set of legal vertex colorings $\mathcal{C}$. $\mathcal{C}$ can be defined by enumerating all members of the set or by constraints.
+Below, we list several legal sets of vertex colorings with interest in quantum computing \cite{gu2019quantum3,vardi2022quantum}.

-\begin{itemize} \item GHZ State: the legal colorings are monochromatic, i.e., $\mathcal{C}=\{(1,1,\cdots,1),(2,2\cdots,2),\cdots, (d,d,\cdots,d)\}$, denoted as \texttt{GHZ}$(|V|,d)$. \item W State: the graph has two colors ($d=2$). $\mathcal{C}=\{c\in \{1,\cdots, d\}^V|\texttt{count}(c,1)=1\}$, i.e, there must be exactly one vertex with color $1$ and $|V|-1$ vertices with color $2$, denoted as $\texttt{W}(|V|)$ \item Dicke State: a generalization of W State. $\mathcal{C}=\{c\in \{1,\cdots, d\}^V|\texttt{count}(c,1)=k\}$ ($d=2$), denoted as $\texttt{Dicke}(|V|,k)$. \end{itemize} Complete bicolored graphs trivially satisfy the FORALL-PMVC condition for an arbitrary legal coloring set.
+\begin{itemize} \item GHZ State: the legal colorings are monochromatic, i.e., $\mathcal{C}=\{(1,1,\cdots,1),(2,2\cdots,2),\cdots, (d,d,\cdots,d)\}$, denoted as \texttt{GHZ}$(|V|,d) = {1}/{\sqrt{d}}\cdot\sum_{i=1}^{d}\ket{i}^{\oplus |V|}$. \item W State: the graph has two colors ($d=2$). $\mathcal{C}=\{c\in \{1,\cdots, d\}^V|\texttt{count}(c,1)=1\}$, i.e, there must be exactly one vertex with color $1$ and $|V|-1$ vertices with color $2$, denoted as $\texttt{W}(|V|)={1}/{\sqrt{|V|}}\cdot\hat{S}(\ket{2} ^{\oplus (|V|-1)}\ket{1} ^{\oplus 1})$ \item Dicke State: a generalization of W State. $\mathcal{C}=\{c\in \{1,\cdots, d\}^V|\texttt{count}(c,1)=k\}$ ($d=2$), denoted as $\texttt{Dicke}(|V|,k)={1}/{\sqrt{\binom{|V|}{k}}}\cdot\hat{S}(\ket{2} ^{\oplus (|V|-k)}\ket{1} ^{\oplus k})$. \end{itemize} Complete bicolored graphs trivially satisfy the FORALL-PMVC condition for an arbitrary legal coloring set.
 Nevertheless, graphs with interest in quantum computing are those satisfying the FORALL-PMVC condition with as few edges as possible.
 In Figure \ref{fig:graphExamples}, we show examples of such graphs.

 The problem of checking the existence of perfect matching is well-known to be polynomial, via the Blossom algorithm \cite{edmonds1965paths}.
 We now show that if the size of legal colorings, i.e., $|\mathcal{C}|$, is polynomially bounded, then FORALL-PMVC is tractable.
 The idea is that one can enumerate all legal colorings and verify the existence of perfect matching individually, as formalized in the following proposition.